Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # Dual

 An object can be described by a combination of blades.
 It can be described by an alternative set of blades called dual.
-It is calculated by dual = object / I, and has the effect in CGA, that the array elements who describe it have dimension 5-n.
+It is calculated by dual = object / I (x* = x .
+I-1), and has the effect in CGA, that the array elements who describe it have dimension 5-n.
 Example: if an object uses 2-blades like a circle, the dual circle uses 3-blades.
 Point pairs use 3-blades, the dual 2-blades.
 (Dorst names them other round)

 I is the pseudoscalar, the e1 ^ e2 ^ e3 ^ einf ^ e0 (e123inf0) blade. / I means multiplying with the inverse of I.